Dr Johanna F. Nielsen

 The evolutionary genetics of cooperation in meerkats

 Although the evolution of cooperative behaviour has been well explored, very little is known of the genetic mechanisms controlling its development, of the extent to which individual differences in cooperative contributions have a heritable component or of the evolutionary mechanisms maintaining variation in natural populations.
-The long-term study of Kalahari meerkats has shown that there are large individual differences in contributions to cooperative behaviour and my PhD aims to investigate, for the first time in a cooperative mammal, the genetic basis of this variation.
+The long-term study of Kalahari meerkats has shown that there are large individual differences in contributions to cooperative behaviour and my PhD aimed to investigate, for the first time in a cooperative mammal, the genetic basis of this variation.

 Chemoreception forms a major part of the interaction between organisms and their environment; habitat and mate choice may generate prezygotic reproductive isolation and ultimately the formation of separate species.
 My work as a Research Technician with Dr. Bill Jordan involved determining the expression patterns of Drosophila olfactory and gustatory receptor genes and any possible correlations with coding sequence divergence.